Search results for

 Kaitlyn Cimino / Android Authority

 It’s the nature of my job to always be sporting one, if not two, overtly techy wearables, typically with colorful, AMOLED displays and gym rat aesthetics.
-This is fantastic for someone who keeps up with modern gadgetry, works out regularly, and can probably do a handful of pull-ups (spoiler, I cannot), but what about anyone looking to venture out of the house without broadcasting they religiously track steps?
-The Withings ScanWatch 2 is just the device.
+This is fantastic for someone who keeps up with modern gadgetry, works out regularly, and can probably do a handful of pull-ups (spoiler, I cannot), but what about anyone looking to venture out of the house without broadcasting that they religiously track steps?
+The Withings ScanWatch 2 is just the answer.
 Its elegant, analog design suggests a cocktail bar more than a curl bar, yet it quietly tracks a handful of advanced health stats and activity data like any modern smartwatch.

 The ScanWatch 2 is a beautiful, luxury wearable with an analog aesthetic and hidden smarts.

-At first glance, the ScanWatch 2 is simply a stylish timepiece, and a gorgeous one at that.
-With clean lines and premium build materials, the watch seamlessly blends into any business casual wardrobe (though it doesn’t look out of place with jeans and a t-shirt either).
+At first glance, the ScanWatch 2 is simply a stylish timepiece and a gorgeous one at that.
+With clean lines and premium build materials, the watch seamlessly blends into a business casual wardrobe (though it doesn’t look out of place with jeans and a t-shirt either).
 Its stainless steel case features a protruding rotating crown and is available in either 42mm or 38mm, each offering a small range of color options.
 In the larger size, shoppers will find black or pearl white choices.
-In 38mm, the options expand to also include sand or blue faces with gold cases.
+In 38mm, the options expand to include sand or blue faces with gold cases.
 Covered in sapphire glass, each display features a standard clock face plus a secondary dial for tracking your step goal.

 A user activates the OLED display on their Withings ScanWatch 2.